google/zetasql/docs/resolved_ast.md

 <p><pre><code class="lang-c++">
 <font color="brown">// Represents a descriptor object as a TVF argument.
+// A descriptor is basically a list of unresolved column names, written
+//   DESCRIPTOR(column1, column2)
+//
-// &lt;descriptor_column_list&gt; contains resolved columns from the related input
+// &lt;descriptor_column_name_list&gt; contains the column names.
+//
-// table argument if FunctionArgumentTypeOptions.get_resolve_descriptor_names_table_offset()
+// If FunctionArgumentTypeOptions.get_resolve_descriptor_names_table_offset()
-// returns a valid argument offset.
-// &lt;descriptor_column_name_list&gt; contains strings which represent columns
+// is true, then &lt;descriptor_column_list&gt; contains resolved columns from
+// the sibling ResolvedFunctionArgument of scan type, and will match
-// names.</font>
+// positionally with &lt;descriptor_column_name_list&gt;.</font>
 class ResolvedDescriptor : public <a href="#ResolvedArgument">ResolvedArgument</a> {
   static const ResolvedNodeKind TYPE = RESOLVED_DESCRIPTOR;